Polygraph Examiner Career Profile

 Is a Career As a Polygraph Examiner Right for You?

-Polygraph examiners are highly analytical people with excellent interpersonal communications skills.
+Polygraph examiners are highly analytical people with excellent interpersonal communication skills.
 They combine a knowledge of psychology and physiology to evaluate individuals for deceptive tendencies.
 The work can be fascinating and intellectually stimulating.
 If this sounds like the kind of work you're interested in performing, then a career as a polygraph examiner may be the perfect criminology career for you.